CD & DVD Reviews: InformationIn this section:

-- DPRP try to review all received material as soon as possible and a Review Update normally appears every week.
+- DPRP try to review all received material as soon as possible and a Review Update normally appears twice a week.

 - DPRP is happy to arrange a competition to support a major CD/DVD release.
 This would require the supply and distribution of prizes by the band / label concerned.

 - You may request a review by a particular team member and this should be noted with your CD/DVD.
-Details of Team Members can be found on the Contact & Credits page.
 We will try and accommodate your request - workloads permitting.